De Punt: 1977 train hostage crisis

-De Punt was the site for the 1977 Dutch train hostage crisis.
+De Punt was the site for the 1977 Dutch train hijacking crisis.
 In 1949, Indonesia became independent, and the Royal Netherlands East Indies Army was disbanded.
 The islands of Ambon, Buru, and Seram had fought on side of the Netherlands.
 They were opposed to a Java-dominated Indonesia, and proclaimed the Republic of South Maluku which resulted in an attack by Indonesia.
 In 1951, 12,000 refugees from South Maluku were temporarily resettled in the Netherlands.
 They started to feel betrayed, because it developed into permanent exile.

 On 23 May 1977, the train from Assen to Groningen was hijacked by 9 armed South Moluccans.
 On 25 May, the hijackers threatened to blow up the train, if the Dutch government refused to plead for an independent South Maluku.
-On 11 June 1997, the Netherlands Marine Corps aided by the Air Force, attacked the train.
+On 11 June 1977, the Netherlands Marine Corps aided by the Air Force, attacked the train.
 There were eight deaths: six Moluccans and two civilians.
 The incident remains controversial due to excessive violence from the marines: a total of 144 bullets were fired.
 A claim for damages was denied by Minister Ivo Opstelten in 2015.
 In 2018, three witnesses came forward and claimed that the marines had been ordered to shoot to kill.